 It’s an extra-quick drying acrylic spray paint.
 Total drying is 15 minutes, you can repaint after 5 minutes.

 It has a heat resistance of 100 ºC, so it can be used as a radiator paint (more info on that here).
+It can also be used on toys since it’s certified Toy Safe EN-71(Europe) and ASTM F963 – 17 (US).

 To paint on porous surfaces, they recommend Pintyplus Evolution Water Based Primer.
 On previously painted surfaces, the surface should be sanded to provide adhesion.

-Uses: Industrial equipment, pipes, or engineering pieces, to decorative objects such as chairs, benches, garden tables, or even chandeliers.
+Uses: Industrial equipment, pipes, or engineering pieces, to decorative objects such as toys, chairs, benches, garden tables, or even chandeliers.

 Substrates: Wood, stone, some plastics, MDF, veneers, glass, clay, ceramics, paper, natural fibers, rubber, cork, textiles, and most metals.